 Ms. Werner holds a bachelor's degree in mechanical engineering from the University of Delaware and an M.B.A. from the University of North Carolina at Chapel Hill.

-Jay Wintrob is President and CEO of AIG Life and Retirement, one of the largest life insurance and retirement savings organizations in the United States.
-Mr. Wintrob has also served as Executive Vice President – Life and Retirement of AIG since 2009.
-From 2002 through 2009, he was Executive Vice President – Retirement Services of AIG.
-He also served as a Director of AIG from 1999 to 2004.
+Jay S. Wintrob has served as President and Chief Executive Officer of AIG Life and Retirement and Executive Vice President – Life and Retirement of American International Group, Inc. (AIG) since 2009.
+Mr. Wintrob was Executive Vice President – Retirement Services of AIG from 2002 to 2009 and also served as a director of AIG from 1999 to 2004.

-Mr. Wintrob was named President and Chief Executive Officer of SunAmerica Financial Group in 2009.
-He joined SunAmerica Inc. in 1987 as Assistant to the Chairman, was elected Senior Vice President in 1989, Executive Vice President in 1991 and Vice Chairman in 1995.
-Mr. Wintrob also served as President of SunAmerica Investments, Inc., overseeing the company's invested asset portfolio, from 1994 through 2000.
-Following AIG’s acquisition of SunAmerica, Mr. Wintrob served as Vice Chairman of AIG Retirement Services, Inc. (which later became SAFG Retirement Services, Inc.) from 1998 to 2005, Chief Operating Officer from 1998 to 2001 and was named President in 2000 and Chief Executive Officer in 2001.
+Mr. Wintrob joined SunAmerica Inc. in 1987 as Assistant to the Chairman, was elected Senior Vice President in 1989, Executive Vice President in 1991 and Vice Chairman in 1995.
+Mr. Wintrob also served as President of SunAmerica Investments, Inc., overseeing the company’s invested asset portfolio, from 1994 through 2000.
+Following AIG’s acquisition of SunAmerica, Mr. Wintrob served as Vice Chairman of AIG Retirement Services, Inc. from 1998 to 2005, Chief Operating Officer from 1998 to 2001 and has served as President since 2000 and Chief Executive Officer since 2001.